 Authentic Japanese Cuisine

 While the two are similar, dumplings and gyoza have distinctly different flavor, texture, and cooking techniques that set them apart.
-At Shogun Japanese Steakhouse, our gyoza features the unique flavors traditional to the Japanese dish.
-These tasty gyozas are the perfect appetizer for any meal.
+At Shogun Japanese Steakhouse, you’ll discover the unique flavors traditional to the Japanese dish.
+These tasty morsels are the perfect appetizer for any meal.
 Treat yourself and your palate by reserving your table today at 407-352-1607.